mitanshibaria/Responsive-Web-Design/README.md

 Finally, I mastered how to make webpages that respond to different screen sizes by building a photo gallery with Flexbox, and a magazine article layout with CSS Grid.

+## Acknowledgments

+- Some parts of this project were inspired by or built upon concepts/code learned from [freeCodeCamp] (https://www.freecodecamp.org).